 The regime applies to the most senior executive management and directors who are subject to regulatory approval.

 The ‘Certification Regime’ for deposit-taking firms (excluding credit unions) and insurers requires relevant firms to assess the fitness and propriety of certain employees who could pose a risk of significant harm to the firm or any of its customers.

 Firms must allocate prescribed responsibilities across their senior managers, setting out their duties.
 This forms part of the overall firm management and governance map.

-The Conduct Rules apply to Senior Management Functions (SMFs) specified by either the PRA or Financial Conduct Authority (FCA) for employees performing a certification function and directors of authorised persons, as defined in section 64 of FSMA, including Notified NEDs.
+The Conduct Rules apply to Senior Management Functions (SMFs) specified by us or the Financial Conduct Authority (FCA) for employees performing a certification function and directors of authorised persons, as defined in section 64 of FSMA, including Notified NEDs.
 Further information on the application and scope of the Conduct Rules is in the relevant parts of the PRA Rulebook.

 Under section 59 of the Financial Services and Markets Act 2000 Opens in a new window (FSMA), authorised firms are required to ensure that individuals seeking to perform one or more of the PRA–designated Senior Management Functions seek our approval before taking up their position.
 Not getting approval before taking up the role may lead to enforcement action against the firm and/or the individual.

-For dual-regulated firms, the PRA leads the assessment of applications for the approval of the PRA-designated Senior Management Functions.
-The authorisation of an individual to carry on PRA-regulated activities will not be granted unless both the PRA and the Financial Conduct Authority (FCA) are satisfied that the applicant meets the standards laid out in FSMA.
-The FCA is required to give its consent to the PRA before any final decision can be made on an application.
+For dual-regulated firms, we lead the assessment of applications for the approval of the PRA-designated Senior Management Functions.
+The authorisation of an individual to carry on PRA-regulated activities will not be granted unless both us and the Financial Conduct Authority are satisfied that the applicant meets the standards laid out in FSMA.
+The FCA is required to give its consent to us before any final decision can be made on an application.